mlucool/latency-monitor/README.md

 This is a reasonable attempt to make a latency monitor.
 There are issues such as:
 - We don't wait for the last event to finish when emitting stats.
 This means if the last event in a cycle takes the longest, or is never returned, then for that cycle large latency isn't recorded.
-- It isn't clear if `setImmediate` or `setTimeout` is the right way to measure event loop latency (default function to monitor).

 License
 -------------